UPDATED Easter 2022: Pre-booking/booking online is essential for all visitors.

 Please note – if you choose to park your car at Fota, this means that your visit to Fota House’s grounds, frame yard garden, walled gardens and arboretum are also included in the €3 car park charge and monies raised from this charge go towards the upkeep of Fota House and Gardens.
 The Irish Heritage Trust, who own Fota House and Gardens is a charitable status organisation like the Wildlife Park.
 Recent upgrades to this system means you can now pay by card, with tap function available, as an alternative to coins at the exit.

 Opening hours are 9.30am to 6pm.
 Last entry 4 – 4.30 pm (4.30- 5pm for Annual Pass Holders) gates close at 6.00 pm.
 Please ALWAYS adhere to the government guidelines on travel limitations/restrictions when considering your visit to Fota Wildlife Park.
-For booking BBQ meal and entry deal please find menu & details here.

 - Online timed booking required for all guests, to ensure safe and comfortable capacity and limited contact admissions.
 Please select a date and time slot for all the members of your party.
 Please arrive at the time/date stated.
 Please use cards and not cash if possible.

 - We are promoting a one-way experience, please see the video below